Engaging Eurasia: A Fellowship for High School and Community College Educators

-Are you an educator who is interested in deepening your understanding of the history, culture, and current events of Russia and Eurasia?
+Are you an educator interested in deepening your understanding of the history, culture, and current events of Russia and Eurasia?
 Consider applying for the Engaging Eurasia Teacher Fellowship.
-The 2022–2023 fellowship will be devoted to the theme “Everyday Life in the Soviet Union.”
+The 2024-2025 fellowship will be devoted to the theme “Explorations of Identity in Russian & Eurasian Studies.”

 Eligibility and Benefits: